sargonas/meshcord/README.md

 [![GitHub Container Registry](https://img.shields.io/badge/ghcr.io-container-blue?logo=docker)](https://github.com/sargonas/meshcord/pkgs/container/meshcord)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A reliable Discord bridge for Meshtastic networks that automatically forwards messages and network activity to a Discord channel.
+A Discord bridge for Meshtastic networks that automatically forwards messages and network activity to a Discord channel.
 Stay up to date with what's happening on your mesh network even when you're away from your radio!
+Great for those of us with home base station units who want to see what traffic has been going on when away from our daily driver mobile nodes.

 ## Features